This article appeared in the August issue of Vette Vues Magazine with the coverage of the Corvettes at the 39th Corvette Chevy Expo.

 The Corvette Chevy Expo is known throughout Texas and surrounding states for the outstanding quality of show cars, which range from matching number classics to wild customs.
 The Corvette Chevy Expo rents the entire first floor equaling 83,800 square feet.

-When you enter the lobby, stunning show cars and beautiful displays welcome you – and you immediately want to find the nearest Chevrolet Dealerships.
+When you enter the lobby, stunning show cars, and eye-catching trade show displays welcome you and are potentially some of the first things attendees of this event will see- and you immediately want to find the nearest Chevrolet Dealerships.

 Corvettes that have an NCRS Top Flight and a Bloomington Gold certification may go for the Vette Vues Magazine Tri-Power ® Award.
 Headed by Bill Braun, this judging process takes about 2.5 hours per car.
 The purpose of the Tri-Power Award is to honor those who have kept or restored their Corvette to Factory Original state.
 This year there were three Corvettes that were awarded this great honor; Jimmy and Robert Leeds received their Tri-Power for their 1993 Corvette, Ed Nieves for his 1995 Corvette and Alton Rivero for this 1996 Corvette.